Tkinter Button

 • Second, create the ttk.Button whose image option is assigned to the image.

 • Third, assign a function to the command option.
-When you click the button, it’ll call the download_clicked function that displays a message box.
+When you click the button, it calls the handle_click function to display a message box.

-To display both text and image on a button, you need to use the compound option.
-If you don’t, the button will display the text only, not the image.
+To display both text and image on a button, you need to use the compound option of the button.
+If you don’t, the button will display the text label only, not the image.

 The following shows how to display both text and image on a button: